 Researchers are learning more and more about the connection between different parts of our body’s nervous system.
 People are most familiar with the body’s central nervous system, which is made up of the brain and spinal cord.
-This network of nerves, neurons (nerve cells), and neurotransmitters (chemicals that help pass along nerve cell signals) extends from the brain to all the major organs of the body.
+This network of nerves, neurons (nerve cells) and neurotransmitters (chemicals that help pass along nerve cell signals) extends from the brain to all the major organs of the body.

 Because the enteric nervous system relies on the same type of neurons and neurotransmitters that are found in the central nervous system, some medical experts call it our “second brain.”
 The “second brain” in our gut, in communication with the brain in our head, plays a key role in certain diseases in our bodies and in our overall mental health.

 This “crosstalk” in communication between the brain and digestive system is opening up new ways to think about diseases.
 Not only do the gut and the brain communicate through the nervous system, but also through hormones, and the immune system.
 Microorganisms in the gut help regulate the body’s immune response.
-Medical researchers who are studying depressive symptoms, Parkinson’s and Alzheimer’s disease, autism, amyotrophic lateral sclerosis, multiple sclerosis, pain, anxiety and other “neuro” conditions are beginning to look at what is going on in patients’ guts.
-Researchers who are investigating ulcers, constipation, and other GI conditions also now have a reason to focus on aspects of brain functioning.
+Medical researchers who are studying depressive symptoms, Parkinson’s and Alzheimer’s disease, autism, amyotrophic lateral sclerosis, multiple sclerosis, pain, anxiety and other “neuro” conditions are beginning to look at what is going on in a person's guts.
+Researchers who are investigating ulcers, constipation and other GI conditions also now have a reason to focus on aspects of brain functioning.

 The fear of public speaking also causes the digestive system to either slow down or speed up depending on the GI disorder and can cause abdominal pain, diarrhea, and other symptoms.
 Emotions, feelings of excitement, or nervousness can cause the familiar churning in the stomach – the so-called “butterflies in your stomach” feeling.
 The gut-brain connection works in both directions too.
 For example, GI problems can create anxiety and stress.

-Patients with a wide array of GI conditions can benefit, including:
+People with a wide array of GI conditions can benefit, including:

-Patients who are not good candidates include:
+People who are not good candidates include: